nikvdp/1bin/README.md

 Conda is mostly known as a python package manager built to help install python packages with complicated native dependencies (a common use case when using python for machine learning and data science work) without having to recompile them yourself.
 However, a lesser known fact about conda is that in the process of solving this problem, they built an entire generic package management system that’s actually closer in spirit to tools like [`homebrew`](https://brew.sh/) or `apt-get` than it is to other python env managers like [poetry](https://python-poetry.org/) or [pipenv](https://pipenv.pypa.io/en/latest/).

-Conda is able to create virtualenvs in the same way as most python env managers do, but unlike other python env management tools, conda environments are self-contained and can easily include other binary tools.
+Conda is able to create virtualenvs in the same way as most python env managers do, but unlike other python env management tools, conda environments are self-contained and can easily include other (non-python) binary tools.
 Most binary packages rely on hardcoded absolute paths, and as a result the packages they create not be easily relocated to run on another user’s machine.
-Conda however takes a different approach, and through some fairly arcane  `patchelf` and [rpath](https://en.wikipedia.org/wiki/Rpathhttps://en.wikipedia.org/wiki/Rpath) manipulation black magic is able to convert these hardcoded absolute paths into relative paths that can be easily transported to different machines and that don't depend on anything from the host machine (except for glibc).
+Conda however takes a different approach, and through some fairly arcane  `patchelf` and [rpath](https://en.wikipedia.org/wiki/Rpathhttps://en.wikipedia.org/wiki/Rpath) black magic is able to convert these hardcoded absolute paths into relative paths that can be easily transported to different machines and that don't depend on anything from the host machine (except for glibc).

 They also released the wonderful [conda-pack](https://conda.github.io/conda-pack/), which can convert an installed conda environment into a tarball.
 By combining `conda` and `conda-pack` with [a modified version](https://github.com/nikvdp/warp) of [fintermobilityas/warp](https://github.com/fintermobilityas/warp), (a rust program to package a directory into a single executable) it’s possible to build fully self-contained binaries that can be run anywhere.